Fruit tree pruning at the right time of the year can help boost growth and fruit harvest.

 Stub – It is a branch that was cut short.

 Branch collar – The elevated tissue at the base of each branch is known as the branch collar.
-A wound is sealed by specialised cells in the collar.
+A wound is sealed by specialized cells in the collar.
 When pruning, it’s critical not to cut the collar.
 We want to cut right in front of the collar to allow the tree to heal the wound.
 We don’t want to leave a stub, on the other hand.

 Heading cut – A heading cut is a cut that only removes a portion of a branch.
 It can sometimes result in a stub.